Law of demand: Overview

-An important concept to apprehend from the law of demand is the difference between demand and quantity demanded.
 Demand refers to the demand curve.
 A change in demand is indicated by a shift in the demand curve.
 Quantity demanded, on the other hand refers to a specific point on the demand curve which corresponds to a specific price.
 A change in quantity demanded therefore refers to a movement along the existing demand curve.
 However, there are some exceptions to the law of demand.
 For instance, if the price of cigarettes goes up, its demand does not decrease.
 The exceptions to the law of demand typically suit the Giffen commodities and Veblen goods which is further explained below.

 The four main types of elasticity of demand are price elasticity of demand, cross elasticity of demand, income elasticity of demand, and advertising elasticity of demand.